EvitcaStudio/Pathway/README.md

 ## API

+###  aPathfinder.toggleDebug()
+   - `desc`: Turn on/off the debugging mode of this plugin, which throws additional logs/warnings.
+Will also show the paths as the instance moves along it.
+Should be turned off in production code.

+###  diobInstance.aPathfinderWeight
+   - `desc`: The weight of this diob in the pathfinder system, higher values will try to make the pathfinder generate paths that do not include this instance

 ###  diobInstance.goTo(pX, pY, pDiagonal, pNearest, pExclude)
    - `pX`: The xCoordinate to move to `integer`
    - `pY`: The yCoordinate to move to `integer`